Donnie-Stewart/Secure_Message_System/README.md

       width="1000" height="400">
 ## Credits:

 All the code written is my own unless explicitly specified in the code.
-System archicture diagram from Graduate Computer Science coursework at UCSC - CSE 234 Cryptography by [Professor Darrell Long](https://darrelllong.github.io/) and [James Hughes](https://users.soe.ucsc.edu/~japhughe/)
+System archicture diagram used from Graduate Computer Science coursework at UCSC - CSE 234 "Cryptography" by [Professor Darrell Long](https://darrelllong.github.io/) and [James Hughes](https://users.soe.ucsc.edu/~japhughe/)